Table of Contents

-It does not accumulates inside body.
-When taken inside body it gets absorbed in soft tissues and then gets excreted with urine.
+It does not accumulates inside the body.
+When taken inside the body it gets absorbed in soft tissues and then gets excreted with urine.

-In such cases deficiency can cause following conditions.
+In such cases deficiency can cause the following conditions.

 - Boron deficiency may lead to Kashin-Beck disease (KBD), a musculoskeletal deficiency, which may cause severe joint deformity.